capreolus-ir/capreolus/docs/quick.md

     {'title': {'301': 'International Organized Crime', '302': 'Poliomyelitis and Post-Polio', ... }
 ```

 Next, we can build `Index` and `Searcher`.
-The module types do more than just pointing to data.
+These module types do more than just pointing to data.
 ```python
 >>> index = Index.create("anserini", {"stemmer": "porter"}, provide={"collection": collection})
 >>> index.create_index()  # returns immediately if the index already exists